-The weather is getting warmer and everything is starting to turn green which means spring is almost here!
-It’s time to bring some bright colors back into the classroom and get students excited about spring.
+The weather is getting warmer and everything is starting to turn green; spring is almost here!
+It’s time to bring some bright colors back into the classroom and get students excited about this new season.

-Spring is all about planting (to me at least).
+Spring is all about planting and new growth.
 All the plants come alive again!
-No more brown, blah everywhere.
-In the science center, set up an investigation all about plants.
-Create a Plant Anchor Chart all about what plants need and the parts of a plant.
-Post a few Plant Life Cycle Posters.
-Go grab the Plant Freebie HERE!
-All the charts are included the freebie!
-I just LOVE these non-fiction parts of a plant book series from Pebble Plus because of the beautiful photographs and simple text.
+Nature is lush and green; no more brown leaves!
+In the science center, set up an investigation with a focus on plants.
+Create a Plant Anchor Chart all about what plants need to thrive and the parts of a plant.
+Post a few Plant Life Cycle Posters for students to reference.
+Also, grab my Plant Freebie HERE!
+All the charts are included in the freebie!
+I LOVE these non-fiction parts of a plant book series from Pebble Plus because of the beautiful photographs and simple text.
 In the series, you will find Seeds, Leaves, Roots, Stems, Flowers, and Fruits.
 A Seed is Sleepy is another one of my favorite books about seeds!

-If you want to dig deeper and learn even more about plants, the parts of a plant, and the lifecycle of a plant grab my new All About Plants and Seeds Science unit HERE.
-Measure, sort, and examine the various parts of a plant using a scale, counting cubes, and magnifying glasses!
+If you want to dig deeper, grab my new All About Plants and Seeds Science unit HERE.
+In this science unit, you can lead your students into deeper knowledge of the parts of a plant and the life cycle of a plant.
+Also, students can measure, sort, and examine the various parts of a plant using a scale, counting cubes, and magnifying glasses!

-You just have to plant seeds for a spring theme o students see the life cycle of a plant in action!
+To make a memorable lesson, plant seeds during a spring theme so students see the life cycle of a plant in action!
 Use milk cartons, clear plastic cups (so you can see the roots), or plastic baggies taped to the windows.
 Your students will come in each morning excited to look at the plants.
 During small group, students can measure the seeds with rainbow rulers, notice any changes, and draw pictures of the plants in their Seed to Plant Journal.
 There is a FREE journal cover in the freebie too!

 Students will LOVE sculpting the life cycle of a plant using play dough and props.
 All you need is brown play dough, fake flowers pulled apart, seeds (pebbles), pots, and a few plant info sticks.